awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

   + 1\.19 requires eks\.7 or later\.
   + 1\.20 requires eks\.3 or later\.
   + 1\.21 requires eks\.3 or later\.
-+ An IAM OpenID Connect \(OIDC\) provider for your cluster\.
-To determine if you already have one or need to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
++ An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
+To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

 ## Configuring the Amazon EBS CSI plugin to use IAM roles for service accounts<a name="csi-iam-role"></a>